benpious/DebugVisualization/README.md

 ### An Example Usage

 Suppose that you want to visualize an `[Int]` as a bar chart.
-Inside of the target application, perhaps even in the file with the variable you want, declare a struct as follows:
+Inside of the target framework declare a struct as follows:

 ```
 #if canimport(SwiftUI)
 import SwiftUI

-struct MyVisualization: View, Codable {
+public struct MyVisualization: View, Codable {

-    let data: [Int]

-    var body: some View {
-        HStack(spacing: 2.0) {
-            ForEach(data.enumerated(), id: \.0) { (_, magnitude)
-                Color.red.frame(height: 10 * magnitude)
+    public init(data: [Int]) {
+        self.data = data
     }

+    public let data: [Int]

+    public var body: some View {
+        HStack(alignment: .bottom,
+               spacing: 2.0) {
+                ForEach(Array(data.enumerated()), id: \.0) { (_, magnitude) in
+                    Color.red.frame(width: 10, height: 10 * CGFloat(magnitude))
                 }
         }
     }

+}

-// the rest of the code will also be in the #if directive
+// The rest of the code in subsequent examples can also be in the #if directive, if necessary.

 #endif
 ```

 Now, you must create a specially formed function that will be used by `VisualDebugger` as the entry point to your program.
 This function has a few requirements:
 -  The name must be of the form "[moduleName]_[TypeName]ToAnyView"
 - The function's type must be `@convention(c) (AnyObject) -> NSObject`
 - The function returns an class that can have the Objective-C `value(for:)`   function called on it; in short, you should inherit from `NSObject`

+Templates for the built-in visualizations are included in the `Templates` directory of this repo; here is a filled in example, which assumes that your working in a Framework named `MyTargetName`:

 ```
 @_cdecl("MyTargetName_MyVisualizationToAnyView")